shiftyrose/shifty/README.md

 `Idea by shiftyrose`<br>

 #### Vampiress Role Description
-The Vampiress works exactly like the [Vampire](#vampire) with one exception, it can also make direct kills.<br>
+The Vampiress works exactly like the [Vampire](#vampire) with one exception, it can also make direct kills.
 Use the Pet Button to switch between Bites and Kills.<br>

 ### Game Options
 |      Name       |                 Description                 |    Type    |  Default   |